PiyushYadv/calculay/README.md

 A Calculator made using flutter.

-It can perform simple arithmetics like addition,subtraction,multiplication,division.
+Perform simple arithmetics like addition,subtraction,multiplication,division, percentages.

-Can find percentage.

-Can change a positive number to negative number and vice versa.
+Can change a positive number to negative number and vice versa with just a button.

-Decimal,All Clear and Delete is also provided.
+Decimal,All Clear and Delete is there for convenience.

-Light mode and Dark mode is also provided.
+Light mode and Dark mode is also provided for user preference.

 Resources used ->